advaitchorghade/AdvaitsAlgos/README.md

 ![title](images/csm3.png)

-[LHS: Perfect entry ; RHS: Adjusted slippage on $250k from extrapolated spread on Lvl1 data]
+[LHS: Perfect entry ; RHS: Adjusted slippage on $250k from extrapolated spread on Lvl1 data.
+Notice the dramatic effect on Sharpe]

 Sharpe based on 0% risk free rate.